 Neuroscience behavior-analysis resources

-Neuroscience Behavior-Analysis Resources (NBR) was initiated in 2011 as a joint venture between the Department of Neuroscience and the Strategic Neuroscience initiative to provide a sustainable infrastructure for characterization and validation of rodent models in translational research of human brain disorders.
+Neuroscience Behavior-Analysis Resources (NBR) was initiated in 2011 as a joint venture between the Department of Neuroscience and the Strategic Neuroscience initiative (StratNeuro) to provide a sustainable infrastructure for characterization and validation of rodent models in translational research of human brain disorders.